 - Not providing reasonable accommodations or other ADA violation

 Unfair treatment of an employee, because he or she has a disability, is illegal.
 This includes employees who have a history of a disability, such as cancer that is in remission, or impairment that will only last up to six months.
 Employees who have a spouse with a disability are also protected against discrimination and harassment at work under the law.

 Commonly Misunderstood Rules for Disabled Employees in California

 The California Fair Employment and Housing, or FEHA, offers more protection to our state’s employees than the federal Americans with Disabilities Act provides.
 This is evident in the manner in which each of these legal schemes defines disability in the first instance.

 The ADA defines disability as a mental or physical impairment that substantially limits major life activity or multiple life activities.

 The FEHA defines disability as a physical or mental impairment that makes any major life activity difficult.
 This law does not require a substantial limitation of life activity.

 - Biological challenges including loss of a limb

-- Chronic diseases including HIV/AIDs, diabetes, and hepatitis or clinical depression and bipolar disorder
+- Chronic diseases including HIV/AIDs, diabetes, hepatitis or clinical depression, and bipolar disorder

 - Impaired senses, including eyesight, hearing, speech